dekoza/mtgpl/MID.rst

 :mtgtip:`Briarbridge Tracker<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/2/e215a7bd-112f-4228-a99e-5a8cb4be5cee.jpg?1636223950|https://scryfall.com/card/mid/172/briarbridge-tracker?utm_source=api>`
    Vigilance

    When Briarbridge Tracker enters the battlefield, investigate.
-(Create a colorless Clue artifact token with "|mana_2|, Sacrifice this artifact: Draw a card.")
+(Create a Clue token.
+It's an artifact with "|mana_2|, Sacrifice this artifact: Draw a card.")

    As long as you control a token, Briarbridge Tracker gets +2/+0.